University of Gothenburg

 Large parts of the ocean remain unexplored.
 Aboard the high-tech research vessel R/V Skagerak, every expedition contributes new knowledge about the marine environment.
 Welcome on board the University of Gothenburg’s flagship for a first-hand look at how researchers work at sea – from sampling and instrument testing to the key questions that keep science in motion.

-You can listen to the Expedition Skagerak podcast on:
+Listen to the Expedition Skagerak podcast

 Spotify